Thursday, 07 Nov 2013

 Political and Economic

-Since the onset of the Arab Spring, human rights reform has stagnated in Lebanon and continues to be below international standards.
-This has been compounded by internal divisions which have prevented progress on draft laws on human rights issues.
-There is no agreed moratorium on the death penalty, or a national mechanism for the prevention of torture.
+There is no agreed moratorium on the death penalty (though there have been no executions since 2004), or a national mechanism for the prevention of torture.
 Arbitrary detention and prison conditions fall far short of international standards.

-Despite appearances, women’s rights are not as progressive as they could be - women face discrimination under personal status laws and have no means of protection from domestic violence.
-The rights of migrant domestic workers and refugees remain incredibly limited and their situation unimproved with prevalent mistreatment and no available redress.
+Women face discrimination under personal status laws and domestic violence is not illegal.
+The rights of migrant domestic workers and Palestinian refugees remain limited with prevalent mistreatment and no available redress.

 Bribery and Corruption